WasabiTech-777/SWE-2023-Spring/Sprint4.md

 * Account Security
     * As a typical user, I want my personal account information to be secure so that I am not vulnerable to a data breach affecting this service.

-* Gence Choice for Typing Content
+* Genre Choice for Typing Content
     * As a history enthusiast, I would like to type articles related to specific genres like moments in history so that I can be more engaged with the application.
 ### Which ones were successfully completed
 * Account Security was completed for the time being; there was a small security bug that resulted in modified passwords not being hashed correctly, but that has been corrected.
 The tools used in our implementation also prevent XSS attacks.
 Additionally, tests have been added for user routes to ensure security of user data.